skip to content

 What Does Homeowners Insurance Cover?

 Homeowner’s insurance policies typically provide coverage for damage to your home, your property inside the home, and liability coverage in the event you are sued.
-However, it is not without limitation.
+However, it is not without limitations.
 Homeowner’s policies are not all created equal.
 Depending upon where you live and what options you select when insuring your home, you may or may not find yourself covered when an unforeseen disaster strikes.
 How much you pay and what coverage you can obtain often depends upon factors such as where you live and when your home was built.
-Additionally, most homeowner’s policies have a deductible that may vary depending upon the type of claim you are making.
+Additionally, most homeowner’s policies have a deductible that may vary depending on the type of claim you are making.
 Thus, it is important to check your specific policy and ask questions of your agent when you acquire coverage.

 Does My Homeowner’s Insurance Cover Flood Damage?